TwilioDevEd/authy2fa-rails/README.md

 1. Export the environment variables.

-   You can find your **Authy Api Key** for Production at https://dashboard.authy.com/.
+   You can find your **Authy Api Key** for your application at https://www.twilio.com/console/authy.

    ```bash
    $ export AUTHY_API_KEY=Your Authy API Key